LloydDub/FoodPickupOrdering/routes/api-readme.md

 # Restaurant RESTful API
-This document provides guidelines and exmaples for FoodPickupOrdering Web APIs which allows the user to manager their restaurant's App.
+This document provides guidelines and examples for FoodPickupOrdering Web APIs which allows the user to manager their restaurant's App.

 The API aims to support a RESTful JSON format available at localhost:8080/api